Do I Pay Tax on Foreign Rental Income? A Complete Guide for Canada

 Meanwhile, if your stay in Canada exceeds six months, you qualify for a residency permit, which will exempt you from the levy.
 And if you become a permanent resident, you qualify for a rebate.
 Immigrants and those with a student or work visa are also free from NRST.

-It would be best to speak to a professional to learn more about your residency status and the foreign rental income tax rate in Canada.
+It would be best to speak to a professional to learn more about your residency status and the foreign tax rate in Canada.

 What Kind Of Property Can You Buy?